Manual Lymphatic Drainage (MLD) & Lymphatic Health

 • Reduce swelling

-• Support post-surgical healing
+• Support post-surgical recovery

-• Ease discomfort in chronic lymphatic conditions
+• Ease discomfort in some chronic lymphatic conditions

-• Improve general wellbeing
+• Support general wellbeing

 My Approach